Edinburgh in 4 Days: everything you need to know

 - Price and opening hours: Admission is free, although there is a suggested donation of €3.50 and for the guided tour of the roof you do have to pay admission and a photo permit.
 It is open between 13:00 and 17:00.

-- Do I need to make a reservation?: No, you don't.
+- Do I need to make a reservation: No, it is not necessary.

-When you leave the cathedral, you will see that this is a neighborhood that deserves a stroll.
+When you leave the cathedral, you'll find it's a neighborhood that deserves a stroll.
 The cobblestone streets branch off into narrow alleys full of charm.
 Also, if you feel like shopping, here there are liquor stores and wool garments: scarves, blankets ...
 Especially if you travel to Edinburgh in February or other cold months, I recommend that you get your Scottish wool products.
 They are unique.

 You will find unique products: gourmet chocolates in The Chocolatarium, fashion, jewelry, coffee and if it is the wake of the boy wizard that brings you to Edinburgh, here you can fully enjoy his world: there are two museums dedicated to Harry Potter and everything related to his magical universe: The Enchanted Galaxy and the Museum Context